FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 - Place the reactor core in the center of the ¢.
 - Place the C shims in between the top of the ¢ and the underside of the rim on the neck of the Reactor Core's outer jar.
 Two shims should keep it snugly in place.
 If not, consider using another shim.
 - Plug the stirring motor's plug into the upper barrel connector socket.
-- Attch the tubing to the peristaltic pumps and Reactor Core manifold's inner channels.
+- Attach the tubing to the peristaltic pumps and Reactor Core manifold's inner channels.
   - For more on this, see [MicroLab Operation](/docs/operation.md).

 <IMG ALT="Reactor unit fully assembled" SRC="./media/reactor-unit/reactor-unit-assembled.jpg" WIDTH="400" />

-This concludes the assembly instructions for the Reacter Unit.
+This concludes the assembly instructions for the Reactor Unit.
 Next up: [MicroLab Operation](/docs/operation.md).